nehav717611/Olymplic_Data/README.md

 # Analysis on Olympic Data
-It contains details about the Team and Medal, the team they representing, details about medal, etc.
+Olympic Data contains details about the Team and Medal, the team they representing, details about medal, etc.
+Visualisation on Stock market data, data download from yfinance and analysis on same.
+It shows the details about market when it will open, close, low, high etc.